NeilBaner/enginavigator-development/README.md

 ![meme-software-engineer](https://github.com/NeilBaner/enginavigator/blob/master/meme-2.jpg)

 2. We now have a (somewhat) functional back end.
 We have an API, accessible at [this link](https://0997tcpnme.execute-api.us-east-1.amazonaws.com/testing/) which allows us to search for locations and then get a route from one location to another.
-Instructions for how to use this API are available [TODO: ADD LINK](https://github.com/neilbaner/enginavigator/meme-2.jpg), feel free to test it out!
+Instructions for how to use this API are available [here](https://github.com/neilbaner/enginavigator/api_instructions.md), feel free to test it out!